 Section 16.
 That appropriations for Capital Improvements and Capital Equipment are made by projects and classified by a project type.
 The Budget Director is authorized to allocate available appropriations to projects within appropriate Internal Revenue Service Useful Life conditions.
 Additionally, the Budget Director is authorized to allocate available appropriations between Capitalizable and Non-Capitalizable projects within the Motor Fuel Tax fund.
 Upon completion or deprioritization of a Capital Improvement project, the Director of Capital Planning of Cook County (the "Director of Capital Planning") shall submit a formal request to the Budget Director to close or deprioritize the project and may request a reallocation of excess appropriations to other approved Capital Improvement projects, or approved Capital Equipment projects per the terms set forth herein.
-With regards to Capital Equipment, the respective requesting agency shall submit a formal request to the Budget Director to close or deprioritize the project.
-In the event excess appropriations remain, the Budget Director may reallocate the associated appropriations to other approved Capital Equipment projects within said fiscal year.
+With regards to Capital Equipment, the respective requesting agency shall submit a formal request to the Budget Director to the associated appropriations to other approved Capital Equipment projects within said fiscal year.